What Causes an Ice Dam?

 - Have self-regulating heating cables professionally installed on your roof

-If you can prevent ice dams from forming in the first place, you save yourself the headache of having to remove them later.
+Because ice dam removal isn’t a simple process, ice dam prevention should be at the top of every homeowner’s winter weatherproofing checklist.
+If you can prevent ice dams from forming in the first place, you can save yourself the headache and expense of having to remove them later.